gardener/landscaper/docs/usage/TemplateExecutors.md

 ### Spiff
 __Type__: `Spiff`

-The `Spiff` executor is teh default [spiff++](https://github.com/mandelsoft/spiff) executor that is restricted to the blueprint's filesystem.
+The `Spiff` executor is the default [spiff++](https://github.com/mandelsoft/spiff) executor that is restricted to the blueprint's filesystem.

 The root yaml template can be either defined inline as yaml/json or a file can be referenced.
 ```yaml